 The same study references five factors that B2B and technology brands go through when adopting an omnichannel approach.
 They move from a multichannel marketing model, where disparate channels exist, to a fully integrated omnichannel marketing strategy where everything is connected.
 These factors include customer-centricity, a holistic approach, proactive channel conflict management, strong digital foundations, and agile collaboration across all marketing functions.

 Customer Centricity: A customer-centric approach is at the heart of any successful omnichannel strategy.
 It starts with understanding your customer’s needs and pain points and then being 100% laser-focused on improving the customer experience everywhere.
 Most customer-centric brands have leaders that live and breathe this philosophy, making it an integral part of their DNA and business culture.
 It’s who there are.
 They don’t know anything different.

-A Holistic Approach: Another critical factor in omnichannel marketing success is taking a holistic view of the shopping journey and all the touchpoints along the way.
+A Holistic Approach: Another critical factor in omnichannel marketing success is a holistic view of the shopping journey and all the touchpoints.
 This means understanding how each channel works, the UI, channel capabilities and demographics, advertising requirements, and functionality.

 Pro-active Channel Conflict Management: To successfully execute in an omnichannel world, it’s crucial brands think through a segmentation strategy that field salespeople, inbound sales, channel partners, and distributors can adopt to avoid conflict.
 This means that brands must collaborate both internally and externally to ensure success.